AykhanJ/DeepLearningProject/IDS_Project/README.md

 * `results/results_table.tex`
 * `results/mlp_training_curve.pdf`

-## You can also build the report in Colab
+## You can also build the report manually

 Main resources are also given.